ese3500/final-project-yanfu-srikrishna/README.md

 SRS 01 - Timer 0, an 8-bit timer, shall be used to control the motor in PWM mode.

+This is exactly what we implemented!
+We set up the registers/pins properly to enable Timer 0, and connected the servo motor's PWM pin to

 SRS 02 - Timer 1, a 16-bit timer, shall be used to control the echo pin of the ultrasonic sensor in PWM mode.

 SRS 03 - Timer 2, an 8-bit timer, shall be used to control the trigger pin of the ultrasonic sensor in PWM mode.